Your Shopping Bag

 Adding a personal touch to your gift is easy!
 At checkout, enter the recipient's info in the shipping address section and we’ll include this note in the order.

 In recent years, Zenith has streamlined its various product families while at the same time introducing a range of styles, materials, and colorways to appeal to as wide and diverse an audience as possible.
 What has been conspicuously absent from the manufacture’s lineup for more than a few years, however, has been an honest-to-gosh, purpose-built dive watch.
-At Watches & Wonders Geneva 2024, Zenith fills this long-unoccupied niche in its portfolio — with the new Defy Extreme Diver models, which we’ll cover in detail elsewhere, and with the modern incarnation of the vintage watch that serves as their template, the Defy Revival A3648.
+At Watches & Wonders Geneva 2024, Zenith filled this long-unoccupied niche in its portfolio — with the Defy Extreme Diver models, which we cover in detail here, and with the modern incarnation of the vintage watch that serves as their template, the Defy Revival A3648.

 Zenith launched the Defy collection in 1969, the same milestone year the venerable Swiss manufacture made its most significant contribution to horological history with the debut of El Primero, the world’s first self-winding, high-frequency chronograph caliber.
 The Defy Ref.
 A3648, the fledgling family’s first dive watch, hit the market the same year.
 As I explore in much more detail here, the Defy collection underwent numerous changes over the years, and dive watches as a genre largely disappeared from Zenith’s product portfolio by the end of the 20th Century.
 In recent years, Zenith has produced a handful of Defy Revival editions, resurrecting notable models from those early days, and the latest is one that it’s safe to say almost no one was expecting: the modern iteration of Zenith’s first Defy dive watch.

 Measuring a period-appropriate 37mm in diameter and featuring the angular, octagonal steel case of the original Defy family, the Defy Revival A3648 features a stationary 14-sided bezel positioned above a rotating steel bezel with a dive scale on an orange insert made of sapphire.
 The black markings on the orange insert matches the color scheme of the vintage watch’s scale, though the insert on the vintage watch was made of Plexiglas.
-Also evoking the unconventional design of the original A3648 is the placement of the screw-down crown at 4 o’clock, helping this historically influenced dive watch achieve the same water resistance as its ancestor: a full 600 meters, a rating which was quite impressive back in 1969 and still uncommon in dive watches today.
+Also evoking the unconventional design of the original A3648 is the placement of the screw-down crown at 4 o’clock, helping this historically influenced dive watch achieve the same water-resistance rating as its ancestor: 600 meters, a level that was quite impressive back in 1969 and still uncommon in dive watches today.
 (And go figure: 600 meters is also equivalent to 1,969 feet, making for a serendipitous reference to the Defy’s launch year.)

 Official Authorized Dealer of over 40+ leading luxury brands.